The Captive Mind: Chapter V: Beta, The Disappointed Lover

-In 1942, Miłosz first encountered Tadeusz Borowski at an underground literary reading in occupied Warsaw.
+In 1942 Miłosz first encountered Tadeusz Borowski at an underground literary reading in occupied Warsaw.
 At the time, Borowski was writing poetry striking for its Nihilistic tone.
-In 1943, Borowski was arrested by the Gestapo and ultimately imprisoned in Auschwitz.
+In 1943 Borowski was arrested by the Gestapo and ultimately imprisoned in Auschwitz.

 With extensive quotations from Borowski's short stories, Miłosz describes how the former poet survived by being assigned to help unload the transports of Jews who were bound for the gas chambers.
 In return, Borowski was allowed to keep their food and clothing for himself.
 Miłosz expresses a belief that Borowski's stories should be required reading for anyone who wishes to understand totalitarianism.

 After the war, Borowski returned to Poland and, like Andrzejewski, became a propagandist for the ruling party.
 Eventually, however, he became disillusioned and fell into a crippling depression.
 After making several statements about the 1930 suicide of disillusioned Soviet poet Vladimir Mayakovsky, Borowski took his own life.
-Despite his doubts, his funeral was exploited for propaganda by the Stalinist government of Poland.
+Despite his doubts, his funeral was exploited for propaganda by Poland's Stalinist government.